JohnGoldsmith/dotnetrdf-wiki/UserGuide-Formatting-API.md

 # Basic Usage

 Generally you will only want to use one of the higher level interfaces such as `INodeFormatter` or `ITripleFormatter`.
-Both these interfaces define //Format(…)// methods which take either a `Triple` or an `INode` and return a string representation of them.
-You can also call //ToString(…)// overloads on `Triple` and `INode` which take in a formatter and return the String representation as formatted by that formatter.
+Both these interfaces define `Format(…)` methods which take either a `Triple` or an `INode` and return a string representation of them.
+You can also call `ToString(…)` overloads on `Triple` and `INode` which take in a formatter and return the String representation as formatted by that formatter.

 In general any formatter usually provides one or more `Format()` or `FormatX()` methods which are used to format specific things.
 These methods take the thing to be formatted and return a string.